 Long Acting Reversible Contraceptives (LARCs)

-Click on the highlighted text to watch Dr. O’Dwyer’s video response.
+Click on the highlighted text to watch Dr. O’ Dwyer’s video response.
 Alternatively, you can find all the videos collated together here:

-In this category:
+In this group there are:

-The Copper Coil (IUCD)
+The Copper Coil (also called IUD or IUCD)

 The copper coil is over 99% effective and you can also use it as a form of emergency contraception.
 It can last for 5-10 years before you need to have it removed or replaced.

-Intrauterine System (IUS)
+Hormonal coil – also called Intrauterine System (IUS)

 It doesn’t protect against STIs and can also cause some spotting for around 6 months after insertion.